Neteller

 General information

-To perform a payout through the Neteller method, merchant's web service sends a request with all the required parameters and signature to ecommpay URL, and receives a callback with the payment result.
-The full sequence of the payout process is provided below.
+To process a payout through Gate by using the Neteller method, send a request with all required parameters and signature to the ecommpay URL and receive a callback with the result.
+The full sequence and special aspects of payout processing are provided below.

-1. A customer orders a payout through the Neteller system.
+1. A customer initiates a payout by using the Neteller method in the web service.

-6. The payment platform redirects the payout request to the Neteller service.
+6. The payment platform performs further processing of the request (with parameter consistency check) and sends it to the Neteller service.

-7. The payout is processed on the Neteller side.
+7. The payout is processed on the side of the Neteller service.

-8. Neteller sends the result notification to the payment platform.
+8. The Neteller service sends the result notification to the payment platform.

 Request format

-There are several things you must consider when using payout requests in the Neteller method:
+There are several things you need to consider when sending payout requests by using the Neteller method:

 • Object customer—customer information: